gabmartires/SoloProject-Champions/Readme.md

 ### My JS Jurney

-- I learn to keep the button "OnClick" actions on the JS side.
+- I learnt about Firebase and conneting a JS project to a Database Environment.
-- I discovered that converting a string to a number data type can be difficult
+- I created a small form and got famiar with the addEventListener method that sends adquired data into the backend Database
-- I got familiar with the .value properties.
+- I was able to create a loop to get information out of the database.
-- Replacing the lenghty list of variables and math operations with Loop is a great feeling.
+- I learnt how to create a function while running a parameter so can be excecuted inside a separate function.
-- I realize that cleaner code is much better.
+- I got familiar with creating HTML markup with the append method.

 ### My Projects
 -👦🏽 GitHub [GabMartires](https://github.com/gabmartires)